LidiaMorejudo/MilestoneProject1LidiaMorejudo/README.md

 1. The error <strong>Bad value image/x-ico n for attribute type on element link: Expected whitespace or a semicolon but saw n instead.
 In this case I used the incorrect type attribute, it should be /img instead of icon.
 I have now updated this in the code for the Gallery page.</strong>

 2. The second and third error Bad value <strong>assets/img/Gigs 2022.jpeg for attribute src on element img: Illegal character in path segment: space is not allowed</strong> refers to the extra space in the name of the jpg file.
 I changed the name on the jpg file and then updated the line in the HTML code to Gigs2022.

+3. There are also warnings about headers.
+However, in this section I am not including a header as I just want pictures of the band.